behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

         return new_im
     ```

-## predict the price of the product
+## Price Prediction

 > We will create a simple regression model to predict the price of the products base on a tabular dataset.

-- We use the features from our cleaned dataset suuch as product name, product description, and location to predict the price of the product.
+- We use the features from our cleaned dataset such as product name, product description, and location, to predict the price of each product.

-- For this task it's necessary to apply TF-IDF (Term Frequency Inverse Document Frequency) to the text data to assign a weight to each word in the text.
+- For this task, it's necessary to apply TF-IDF (Term Frequency Inverse Document Frequency) to the text data to assign a weight to each word within the text.

 - First, we build a simple linear regression model to predict the price of the products.
 ```python